adigeak/adigeak.github.io/_posts/2025-11-13-ux-laws-with-practical-examples.md

 What does this mean?
 What do we see before, figure A, B or C? obviously the A, because our brain understands that it is the simplest possible way that we have to associate.
 An example of practical use would be:

-### Why is the “Add to cart” button not a cart, but a square?.
+> "Why is the “Add to cart” button not a cart, but a square?"

 ## Law of Proximity